MichaelCurrin/jekyll-theme-quickstart/docs/publishing.md

 jekyll-theme-quickstart-0.1.0.gem
 ```

-This is excluded from version control.
+This binary archive is excluded from version control.

-Unfortunately this is zipped file so it is not so readable directly.

-## Push
+## 3. Push

-Push to publish on RubyGems.
-Requires an account and credentials.
+Publish to RubyGems.
+This requires an account and credentials setup.

 ```sh
 $ gem push jekyll-theme-quickstart-*.gem